duke-malaria-collaboratory/DiscovR/_episodes/02-r-plotting.md

 We will be using the `ggplot2` package, which is part of `tidyverse`, to make our plots.
 This is a very powerful package that creates professional looking plots and is one of the reasons people like using R so much.

+When making a plot, you first have to come up with a question you wish to answer related to your data.
+Here, we are interested in whether there is a relationship between the percent of people who smoke and the percent of people with lung cancer.

+> ## What do we want to plot?
+> Given that we are interested in whether there is a relationship between the percent of people who smoke and the percent of people with lung cancer:
+>
+> 1. What type of plot would you want to make?
+> 1. What variables would you want to put on the x and y axes?
+> 1. What columns do those variables correspond to in our `smoking_1990` dataset?
+>
+> **Hint:** take a look at [this blog post](https://www.visual-design.net/post/choose-the-right-chart) if you need ideas about which plot type might be good:
+> {: .source}
+>
+> > ## Solution
+> > A scatter plot with percent of people who smoke (`smoke_pct` column in our data) on the x axis and percent of people with lung cancer (`lung_cancer_pct` column in our data) on the y axis will allow you to visualize the correlation between these two variables.
+> >
+> > {: .source}
+> {: .solution}
+{: .challenge}

+Now that we've figured out what we want to plot and what columns in our dataset we need to use, let's get started!
 All plots made using the `ggplot2` package start by calling the `ggplot()` function.
-So in the tab you created for the `plotting.R` file, type the following:
+In the tab you created for the `plotting.R` file, type the following:

 ~~~